 An op-ed piece is another excellent way to generate media coverage if you don’t have any news.
 Be sure to choose a timely, relevant topic that will interest readers in your district or state.

 Ensure that your op-ed piece is well-written and well-argued.
-Op-ed pieces provide an excellent opportunity to share your views on your constituents’ issues.
+Op-ed pieces provide an excellent opportunity to share your views on constituents’ issues.